 05 | Bubbles...

 12 | One Day at Church...

 07 | Linear Thinking...

 As Senior Minister, Dr. Colglazier functions as the CEO of our organization.
 He oversees the planning and implementation of worship and service details and serves as officiant for weekly and special worship services.
 In addition, Dr. Colglazier represents First Church to the greater community at large through his writings, interviews and public appearances.

 Ms. Jeanine Colini

 As Communications Coordinator, Ms. Colini is responsible for layout and production of printed materials, including The Meetinghouse and weekly worship bulletins.
 In addition, she coordinates the submissions for those publications, and assists the Director of Communications with administrative tasks.

 Wedding and Events Coordinator

 Larry Dusich is our part-time Wedding and Events Coordinator.
-He assists Joanna Sum, our Wedding and Events Manager, with growing the Wedding and Events business by touring brides and grooms around the facility, coordinating event day details, and working on the day of weddings and events.
+He assists Joanna Sum, our Wedding and Events Manager, with growing the Wedding, Concerts, and Events business by providing tours around the facility, coordinating event day details, and working on the day of weddings and events.

 Ms. Jade lin Hornbaker